Information for Graduate-Level Physics Program Applicants

 - Where applicable, proof of English proficiency (see above for details).

-Your Physics (Subject) GRE score should be sent directly from ETS to Kent State.
-The Physics GRE is a normal requirement of the physics department (see above for details about exceptions) but as long as items 1. through 6. above have been received, your application is considered to be a Completed Application.
+Your General and Physics (Subject) GRE scores should be sent directly from ETS to Kent State.
+The General and Physics GRE tests are a normal requirement of the physics department (see above for details about exceptions) but as long as items 1. through 6. above have been received, your application is considered to be a Completed Application.